sst/guide/_chapters/call-the-list-api.md

 The code above does a few things.

 1. It always renders a **Create a new note** button as the first item in the list (even if the list is empty).
-And it links to [the create note page that previously created]({% link _chapters/add-the-create-note-page.md %}).
+And it links to [the create note page that we previously created]({% link _chapters/add-the-create-note-page.md %}).

    ``` coffee
     <LinkContainer to="/notes/new">